gigaray/openpet/README.md

 - With Parento frontier
 <img src="https://deeplearning.berlin/images/images/articles/2021-01-05-openmined-pt1/moving-the-privacy-transparency-pareto-tradeoff.png" alt="With Parento frontier" width="300"/>

-As shown above for the same amount of 'B' there is more 'A' (when compared to the 'Traditional').
+As shown above for the same amount of privacy 'B' there is more transparency that is closer to 'A' (comparing 'pareto frontier' to the 'traditional').
 Thus prviacy-transparency tradeoff - need not be a Zero sum game.
 Creating information flows within society that create social good.

 ## 3 technical problems
 when addressed will take privacy-transaparency tradeoff in traditional realm to the realm of the pareto frontier